salesmiguelz/100-days-of-code/log.md

 ### Day 19: February 5, 2022.

 **Today's Progress**: Created slugs for the posts titles.
 Now any post can be accessed through /post/{slug}.
 This was developed with cviebrock/eloquent-sluggable package.

+### Day 20: February 6, 2022.

+**Today's Progress**: I started to create the categories CRUD in the blog.
+Now in the navbar, there is users and categories link, no more "Dashboard" only.